“The stars are pretty tonight… don’t you think?”

 “Don’t worry.
 I’ll give you one of mine.
 But, on one condition.”

 “Find him.
-Find the demon who did this.
-And, with your own two hands, end him…”
+Find the demon who robbed you of all you held as dear.
+And, with your own two hands, end him.”

 And then, a plopping sound…

-The strange man shoves something hot and slimy into my face, and the sensation that comes after is worse than being burned alive.
+The stranger shoves something hot and slimy into my face, and the sensation that comes after is worse than being burned alive.
 I try to scream, but only muffled and inhuman sounds come out.

 “Don’t worry.
 The pain will soon pass.
 The eye will settle in its new host, and your body will mend with time.”